 The Università degli Studi di Milano (University of Milan) is a public teaching and research university.
 It is a leading institute in Italy and Europe for scientific productivity.

 The World Sarcoma Network (WSN) is a global network of national sarcoma trials groups and research organisations with the mission to stimulate rapid clinical drug development for sarcomas and enable performance of clinical studies that a cooperative group could not complete on its own.

-Would your organisation like to become involved in this campaign?
+Would your organisation like to become a partner?
 Please contact us.